Instagram says some users having issues with platform

 Reports by users showed nearly 6,000 issues on Instagram, according to outage tracking website Downdetector.com.

 "Is #instagramdown for you?
 We're working on it!
-We know that some people are currently having issues, and we're fixing it ASAP," Instagram tweeted.
+We know that some people are currently having issues, and we're fixing it ASAP," Instagram tweeted here.

 Our Standards: The Thomson Reuters Trust Principles.